bovem/brag/README.md

 and work project, name of your blog and other content creation channels to differentiate your work and personal updates in the summarized document.

+By default it will use the prompt in [bragDocument.go](./utils/bragDocument.go) but you can pass your own prompt using the `--prompt` flag.

+To select a different model than `llama2:latest` use flag `--model`.

 #### Sample Output
 ```text
 Enter the name of your work projects: